-122141.
-Section 15 (1) of the Charter provides:

-- 15. (1) Every individual is equal before and under the law and has the right to the equal protection and equal benefit of the law without discrimination and, in particular, without discrimination based on race, national or ethnic origin, colour, religion, sex, age or mental or physical disability. - 123142.
-The exceptions to the Act's restrictions against private insurance and extra billing in section 27 of the Regulation and the Defendants' Preferential Policy discriminate between British Columbians based on physical disability. - 124143.
-Some injured or ill persons in B.C. are exempted from the provisions of the Act and are therefore able to access timely medical treatment outside of the public system.
+- 141. Section 15 (1) of the Charter provides: - 15.
+(1) Every individual is equal before and under the law and has the right to the equal protection and equal benefit of the law without discrimination and, in particular, without discrimination based on race, national or ethnic origin, colour, religion, sex, age or mental or physical disability. - 142.
+The exceptions to the Act's restrictions against private insurance and extra billing in section 27 of the Regulation and under the Defendants' Preferential Policy discriminate between British Columbians based on physical disability. - 143.
+Some injured or ill persons in British Columbia are exempted from the provisions of the Act and are therefore able to access timely medical treatment outside of the public system.
 Other injured or ill persons are not entitled to do so.
-There is no sound public policy rationale for this discriminatory treatment.

-125144.
-All British Columbians who are disabled should have the equal benefit of health care in the conditions offered to Preferred Beneficiaries, and no one should be left on wait lists with potentially tremendous health consequences, because of irrational distinctions, e.g. a patient's occupation or status in society, or the circumstances in which an injury or illness arose.
+There is no sound public policy rationale for this discriminatory treatment. - 144.
+All British Columbians who are disabled should have the equal benefit of health care in the conditions offered to Preferred Beneficiaries, and no one should be left on wait lists with potentially tremendous health consequences, because of irrational distinctions, e.g. a patient's occupation or status in society, or the circumstances in which an injury or illness arose. - 144(a).
+The exceptions to the Act's restrictions against private insurance and extra billing under the Defendants' Preferential Policy also discriminate between British Columbians based on age.
+The Defendants' Preferential Policy implements a scheme according to which British Columbians who have not reached the age of employment, or are of pensionable age, are excluded from all or substantially all of its benefits.
+The restrictions on private medical care and the ability of those under the age of employment and of pensionable age to access it imposed by sections 14, 17, 18, and 45 of the Act therefore make a distinction on the basis of age that imposes a substantial disadvantage on those subject to their application.

-126145.
-The restrictions or limitations to private medical care under sections 14, 17, 18, and 45 of the Act, which discriminates between British Columbians on the basis of physical disability, therefore violate section 15 of the Charter.
+145. The restrictions or limitations to private medical care and the ability to access it under sections 14, 17, 18, and 45 of the Act, taken together or on their own, which discriminate between British Columbians on the basis of physical disability and age, therefore violate section 15 of the Charter.
 The provisions are not demonstrably justified under section 1 of the Charter.